 All CLBLM input and output data files, with the exception of the input spectroscopic data (Sec.
 2.4), are in NetcDF4 format.
 Before compiling the code, users must make sure they have the NetCDF-4 Fortran library (version 4.4.1 or higher) available on their system.

 Follow the instructions for downloading the software and necessary files on the GitHub page.
-This process will create a CLBLM directory (hereafter, CLBLM root directory or working directory). the directory structure shown in Figure 3 will appear under the root directory.
+This process will create a CLBLM directory (hereafter, CLBLM root directory or working directory).
+The directory structure shown in Figure 3 will appear under the root directory.
 This is the default directory structure used by the CLBLM applications.
 Users may want to modify this structure and adopt their own directory structure, in which case they have to ensure that pathnames hardcoded inside the makefiles and the Fortran source code have been correctly set before compiling the code (Sec.
 2.2).

 The source code for the CLBLM-no-scatt application, the NetCDF scene writer, and build_solar are contained in the src/ subdirectory (see Table 1 for more details).
 The src/ directory will also hold the object code created by the compiler (see Sec.
 2.3).
 The clblm_out/ directory is reserved for the output of the CLBLM runs.
 The static CLBLM input files containing the spectroscopic databases (molecular line absorption parameters and cross-section data) and solar irradiance data are located in clblm_data/spectroscopy/ and clblm_data/solar_irradiance/, respectively.
 The scratch/ directory is only used by CLBLM to temporarily store partial RT results at run time, when the data volume exceeds available CPU memory space (memory requirements are application dependent).
 These files are automatically deleted after being closed by the program.